 Requirements for Articles Submitted to FIAP News

 FIAP News Timetable

 February Edition

+May Edition

-- Closing date for articles 31st December
+Closing date for articles 31st December

-- Closing date for articles 31st March
+Closing date for articles 31st March

-- Closing date for articles 30th June
+Closing date for articles 30th June

 November Edition

-- Closing date for articles 30th September
+Closing date for articles 30th September

+Please send your articles as early as possible to help us ensure FIAP News goes out on time.

 Criteria for Articles

 - Try to keep articles to less than 1500 words.

-- FIAP Events section is exempt from word limit.
+- · FIAP Events section is exempt from word limit.

 - Article must be typed in English language and provided in an electronic document that can be opened in Microsoft word.

 - · Do not send the articles in PDF format!